cogentcore/core/docs/content/advanced/updating.md

 The `Updater` closure added here will be called _every time Update() is called_ on the Icon, and it ensures that this icon is always updated to reflect the `Icon` field _on the parent Button_ object.
 This is how you establish connections between properties on different widgets to ensure everything is consistent: the button's Icon field is the definitive source setting for what the icon should be.

-In general, it is ideal to be able to specify _all_ of the dynamic updating logic for the children within these Updater functions.
-However, sometimes you need to provide additional methods that access the `ChildByName` using its unique name provided to `AddAt`, and update its properties.
+In general, it is ideal to be able to specify _all_ of the dynamic updating logic for the children within the Add and Updater functions.
+Indeed, this ability to put all the logic in one place is a major advantage of this system.
+Nevertheless, sometimes you also need to provide additional methods that access the `ChildByName` using its unique name provided to `AddAt`, and update its properties.

 Note that you should _never_ call functions like `Styler`, `Maker`, `OnClick` etc in a situation where they might be called multiple times, because that would end up adding _multiple copies_ of the given closure functions to the list of such functions to be run at the appropriate time, which, aside from being inefficient, could lead to bad effects.